maikuha/human-authorship-logging-protocol/README.md

 ## Getting Started

-Download the protocol document [here] (Human-Authorship-Logging-Protocol.pdf) to view the full workflow and examples.
+Download the protocol document [here](Human-Authorship-Logging-Protocol.pdf) to view the full workflow and examples.